Gold mining in Scotland: Present day

 More recently gold deposits in quartz were discovered at Cononish Farm on Beinn Chùirn near Tyndrum at the northern end of the Loch Lomond and The Trossachs National Park.
 Lead and zinc had been mined in the area in the 17th and 18th centuries.
 After gaining planning permissions and making commitments to ecological conservation and mitigation in Glen Cononish in 2011, the gold mine continues to develop.

-The Tyndrum workings are operated by Scotgold Resources.
 A vein of quartz includes pyrites and sulphide compounds which may carry gold inclusions.
 Material extracted from the mine is reduced and ground down on site, and sent abroad for refining.
-Research is taking place in the use of plants to recover gold and other metal traces from the mining spoil and wastes generated at Tyndrum, a process known as "phytomining", a kind of phytoextraction process.
+Research is taking place in the use of plants to recover gold and other metal traces from the mining spoil and wastes generated at Tyndrum, a process known as phytomining, a kind of phytoextraction process.
+The Tyndrum workings are operated by Scotgold Resources.
+After a period of uncertainty, the company went into administration in November 2023.

 Gold panning continues in Scotland, and licences can be obtained at the Museum of Lead Mining at Wanlockhead.